yottaawesome/onyx32/README.md

 ## Status

 _Major_ changes are planned.
+The documentation below may no longer be accurate.
 It's just on standby for the moment as a I focus a bit more on other things.

 ## Caveats